Linear resources in Haskell

 utilise (Res x) f = Linear (f x)

-Note that the only change is that i is not removed from the output, and everything else is identical to consume.
+is not removed from the output, and everything else is identical to consume

 Finally we can provide a function to run a computation, which ensures that the resource index starts at zero, and ensures that all resources are consumed.